 More than likely you’ve done a lot of Zooming lately.
 As people work from home, it’s become the main way that teams get together to video chat.
 But it can also be useful for big groups of friends too, and a good way to keep a book group/regular mum friend meet-up going.
-It's also what we're using to deliver our live, online antenatal courses.

 We'll meet again...